An airport has two major components; an airfield and terminals. A

 - The linear orientation of terminals (1) allows several

 of the most common terminal design.
 The drawback of this design is when they are of

 Frankfurt, Chicago, Brussels, Minneapolis / St. Paul).

-isle is often linked to the rest of the airport by a hall or an
+satellite is often linked to the rest of the airport by a hall or an

 - Some airports opt for shuttles (3), which enables to